 From influencing how your body stores fat to affecting the hormones that control hunger, gut flora dysbiosis has a profound impact on whether you can maintain a healthy weight.

-While everyday factors such as diet (healthy fat loss drinks), stress, and antibiotic use can lead to intestinal dysbiosis, the good news is that awareness of these triggers can help you make lifestyle changes to protect your gut health.
+While everyday factors such as diet (healthy smoothie recipe for natural weight loss), stress, and antibiotic use can lead to intestinal dysbiosis, the good news is that awareness of these triggers can help you make lifestyle changes to protect your gut health.

 Although we did not dive into solutions in this article, it is clear that addressing gut health is key to tackling obesity from a holistic perspective.